top of page

 GROUND TRAINER

-Done in a simulator, this event tests the competitor's IFR skills by having them fly a certain pattern.
-The goal is to maintain altitude, heading, and airspeed with minimal deviation while on a timed course.
+Done in a flight simulator, this event tests the competitor's IFR skills by having them fly a predetermined pattern.
+The goal is to accurately maintain the required altitudes, headings, airspeeds, and timings all without being able to see outside.

 ACID (AIRCRAFT RECOGNITION)